Crocodile Saltwater Crocodile

 How Crocodiles move

 A crocodile can remain submerged for up to an hour.
-It does so by reducing its heartbeat to just 3-4 beats per minute, thereby reducing its metabolic rate and oxygen requirements.
 It does this by closing its nostrils and a large fleshy flap of skin at the back of its throat to prevent water from entering its lungs and stomach when it opens its mouth underwater.
+It also reduces its heartbeat to just 3-4 beats per minute, thereby reducing its metabolic rate and oxygen requirements.

-Crocodiles are cold-blooded and cannot regulate their internal body temperature.
-Instead, they depend on external temperatures to regulate their body temperature.
-Therefore, they actively move back and forth between warm and cooler parts of their environment to maintain an ideal core temperature between 30-33C.
-On warmer days, they seek shade to avoid overheating, and in colder weather they will bask in the sun to heat up.
-Additionally, crocodiles are known to open their mouths wide when resting in the sun; this postural behaviour cools them down using evaporative cooling via the mouth.
+Crocodiles are ectothermic (cold-blooded) and cannot generate their own body heat.
+As a result they must rely on external sources to regulate their body temperature.
+To do so they move between warm and cool areas to maintain a core temperature of 30-33C.
+On hot days, they seek shade to avoid overheating, while on colder days, they bask in the sun to warm up.
+Crocodiles also use a unique postural behaviour to cool down - they open their mouths wide to allow for evaporative cooling through their mouths.

 Crocodile Habitat Where Do Crocodiles Live?

 Crocodiles live in warm and temperate climates in freshwater rivers, estuaries, creeks, mangrove swamps, coastal marshes, and lagoons.
 Crocodiles do not live at elevations higher than 250m above sea level.
-Being cold-blooded, they move to warmer areas when temperatures are too cold.
-While crocodiles prefer travelling in water, there are instances where they have travelled overland for distances of 1,600 km (1,000 miles) in search of new territory.
+Crocodiles prefer travelling in water, and may migrate long distances.
+There are also instances where they have travelled overland for distances of 1,600 km (1,000 miles) in search of new territory.

 Saltwater crocodiles live in the coastal regions of Southeast Asia and northern Australia.
 They spend the tropical wet season in freshwater areas such as swamps and rivers.
 Then, as the weather warms up, they move downstream to estuaries, coastal areas, and even the open ocean.